Search and Hit Enter

 This vegan chicken noodle soup is FODMAP friendly, gluten free and vegan.
 It uses vegan, FODMAP friendly chicken stock combined with fresh and dried herbs to create a meaty flavour.

 Spring onion greens and leeks provide a FODMAP friendly, onion like depth of flavour, without the need for onion or garlic.
+Spring onion greens are low FODMAP in serves of 97g or less per person.

 Firm torn tofu provides the protein and meaty chunks.
 This is a super quick and easy way to include gluten free and vegan protein to the soup.